camhoops0001/Dog-Books-C--Blazor/README.md

 A lot of cool possibilities here.

 ##Things I would update
-- I have very little error management at the moment, I would love to add more exception handling on both ends of the project backend/front end.
+- I have very little error management at the moment, I would love to add more exception handling on both ends of the project backend/front end. <br>
-- If this app went live it would be be very beneficial to utilize log4net or NLog for logging as well.
+- If this app went live it would be be very beneficial to utilize log4net or NLog for logging as well. <br>
 - Would move all of these services to Azure..
-The Front End, Back End, and the database.
+The Front End, Back End, and the database. <br>
-- Would secure the Api Key and any other sensitive information in the Azure Key Vault.
+- Would secure the Api Key and any other sensitive information in the Azure Key Vault. <br>
-- First time ever using Blazor so I would get more familiar with it's strengths and weaknesses and refactor the front end to better fit best practices in the framework
+- First time ever using Blazor so I would get more familiar with it's strengths and weaknesses and refactor the front end to better fit best practices in the framework <br>
 - Didn't spend much time on the UI..
-I would populate the dog breeds you can select into an actual dropdown list, or seperating them so you could see all of the breed options in 3 columns as opposed to listing them single file.
+I would populate the dog breeds you can select into an actual dropdown list, or seperating them so you could see all of the breed options in 3 columns as opposed to listing them single file. <br>
 - Would add ability for people to pick from 5-10 books instead of the one random one.
-Set it up so that would be an easy addition later down the line
+Set it up so that would be an easy addition later down the line <br>